Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Oracles on multi-represented spaces

-One can also think of extended $m$-reducibility for m.m.~maps as $m$-reducibility for predicates on multi-represented spaces.
+One can also think of extended $m$-reducibility for extended predicates as $m$-reducibility for predicates on multi-represented spaces.

-\begin{example}[Extended Weihrauch oracle] For an m.m.~map $g$, the universal computation relative to the extended Weihrauch oracle $g$, ${\tt EWeih}_g$, is defined as the following m.m.~map:
+\begin{example}[Extended Weihrauch oracle] For an extended predicate $g$, the universal computation relative to the extended Weihrauch oracle $g$, ${\tt EWeih}_g$, is defined as the following extended predicate:

-One can think of ${\tt EWeih}_g$ as an m.m.~map that can simulate all the plays in the extended Weihrauch reduction game mentioned in Remark above, where $(x\mid p)$ is \Mer's first move, $(h,k)$ is \Art's strategy, and $\eta$ is \Nim's strategy.
+One can think of ${\tt EWeih}_g$ as an extended predicate that can simulate all the plays in the extended Weihrauch reduction game mentioned in Remark above, where $(x\mid p)$ is \Mer's first move, $(h,k)$ is \Art's strategy, and $\str$ is \Nim's strategy.

 Note that ${\tt EWeih}_g$ is computably transparent.
 This is because we have $\varphi_\ell[{\tt EWeih}_g(h,k,x\mid p,\str)]=\{\varphi_\ell\circ\varphi_k(x,y):y\in g(\varphi_h(x)\mid\str(x,p))\}={\tt EWeih}_g(h,b_{\ell,k},x\mid p,\str)$, where $b_{\ell,k}$ is a code of $\varphi_\ell\circ\varphi_k$.